Table of Contents:

 We are told that we are in an ever-changing society.

-How can we make church relevant today for this 21st Century?
+How can we make the church relevant today in this 21st Century?

 Some people will be violently opposed to such change, others insist that we are failing God if we don’t use all the latest things.